liupeirong/MLOpsManufacturing/samples/non-python-preprocess/README.md

 # Overview

-__What does this sample focus on demonstrating__:
+__What does this sample demonstrate__:

-* Run non Python code to process Azure ML Datasets as a step in Azure ML pipeline, check its return code and capture its stdout.
+* Run non Python tool to process Azure ML Datasets as a step in Azure ML pipeline, check return code and capture stdout.
 * Create tests by mocking Azure ML SDK.

-__What doesn't this sample focus on demonstrating__:
+__What doesn't this sample demonstrate__:

 * ML model training or deployment.

 ## Run non Python tools to preprocess data as a step in Azure ML pipeline

-The [wrapper script](ml_model/preprocess/preprocess_os_cmd_aml.py) calls the command line command.
-In the basic sample it is just a `cp` to move data from the input folder to the output folder of it's AML pipeline step.
+This [wrapper script](ml_model/preprocess/preprocess_os_cmd_aml.py) calls the command line command.
+In the basic sample it is just a `cp` to move data from the input folder to the output folder of its AML pipeline step.

 ```python
 process = subprocess.Popen(['cp',